pattpjy/my-coding-journey/_posts/2023-12-04-SCSSTheme.md

 Welcome, guys.
 This blog is my reference for creating custom themes for React projects.
 Consider this a quick and handy guide, complete with an example theme file, for those moments when I need a quick refresher or find myself blanking on the specifics.
 This blog features a straightforward example of a theme file.
 It's a convenient resource to ensure I always catch up when defining colors, styles, and other crucial design elements in my React applications.
 Let's dive in and explore the basics of creating a custom theme that aligns with your design vision.

-# Creating Custom Themes in React with SCSS and CSS Modules

 ## Prerequisites

 Before we begin, make sure you have the following prerequisites: